 Do I need any paperwork to attend a tryout?

-All players trying out for a “AAA” or Elite team that is outside their Resident Minor Hockey Association needs to have a completed Notification of Tryout Form signed by their Resident MHA.
+All players trying out for a “AAA” or “AA” team that is outside their Resident Minor Hockey Association needs to have a completed Notification of Tryout Form signed by their Resident MHA.

 Is there a deadline to hand in my Notification of Tryout Form?

 Notification of Tryout Forms need to be handed into the association players are accessing their first tryout with prior to the start of tryouts.
-“AAA” Players who have a preference for their second tryout can state their second tryout directly onto the NTO form.
+“AAA” Players who prefer their second tryout can state their second tryout directly onto the NTO form.

 Do I have to find a billet if I move away from home?

-Each Female ADM Member Association has a billet program in place.
+Each Female Elite Hockey Member Association has a billet program in place.
 They can assist you in finding a billet home while you play hockey.
 Fees may differ across associations and should be discussed with the Member MHA.

 How much does this cost a year?